Each One Enough

 Still Here, Still Okay

-What the dogs know — Stories from a shelter volunteer and animal communicator
+What the Dogs Know — Stories from a shelter volunteer and animal communicator

 Nobody at the shelter knows what I do beyond the leash and the poo bags.
 But in the middle of that ordinary work, something else is also happening — a quieter kind of listening.
 This is what one dog had to say.